infinum/rails-handbook/Databases/SQL/Query Examples/08 - UPDATE with subquery.md

 ## Problem

 For the posts table, we want to separate category to its own table and then reference category by the foreign key.
-Write a query that will update current posts table data to the suggested structure.
+Write a query that will update the current posts table data to the suggested structure.

 ## Input Data